Complementary consistency semi-supervised learning for 3D left atrial image segmentation: Materials and Methods

 where $y_{i}^{\text{M}}$ denotes the pseudo label generated by the main model for the $i\text{-th}$ input, $p_{i}^{\text{Aux}j}$ denotes the probability map generated by the $j\text{-th}$ auxiliary model for the $i\text{-th}$ input, $y_{i}^{\text{Aux}k}$ denotes the pseudo label generated by the $k\text{-th}$ auxiliary model for the $i\text{-th}$ input, and $MSE$ denotes the mean square error.
 The final loss is the sum of the supervised loss and the unsupervised loss.
 Therefore, the final loss is defined as:

 where ${{\lambda }_{s}}$ is the weight coefficient of supervised loss, ${{\lambda }_{u}}$ is the weight coefficient of unsupervised loss, ${{L}_{sup}}$ is used for labeling input images only, and ${{L}_{un\sup }}$ is used for all input images.
-According to \citep{Yu_Uncertainty-aware2019,Luo_Semi2021}, ${{\lambda }_{u}}$ use a time-independent Gaussian warming-up function.
-According to ablation study (subsection \ref{subsec4-5}), ${{\lambda }_{s}}$ is set to 0.3 to enhance the effect of complementary consistency training.
+According to \citep{Yu_Uncertainty-aware2019,Luo_Semi2021}, ${{\lambda }_{u}}$ use a time-independent Gaussian warming-up function. ${{\lambda }_{s}}$ is set to 0.3 to enhance the effect of complementary consistency training.
 The semi-supervised learning algorithm based on complementary consistency training is shown in Algorithm \ref{alg1}.